geovedi/book-notes/2022/fantastic-numbers-and-where-to-find-them.notes.md

 #### Finding Zero
 - Lockdown Learning and Symmetry:
-  - During lockdown, teaching symmetry to the author's daughter.
+  - During lockdown, teaching symmetry to Antonio's daughter.
   - Studying reflection and rotational symmetries in shapes.
   - Introducing the concepts of discrete and continuous symmetries.
 - Symmetries in Nature: